MonoGame/docs.monogame.github.io/articles/monogame/howto/graphics/HowTo_Create_a_BasicEffect.md

 ---
 title: How to create a Basic Effect
-description: The basics of the 3D rendering pipeline for MonoGame!
+description: Demonstrates how to create and initialize an instance of the BasicEffect class and use it to draw simple geometry.
+requireMSLicense: true
 ---

-# How to create a Basic Effect

-Demonstrates how to create and initialize an instance of the [BasicEffect](xref:Microsoft.Xna.Framework.Graphics.BasicEffect) class and use it to draw simple geometry.

 > The steps described here apply to effects created with the [BasicEffect](xref:Microsoft.Xna.Framework.Graphics.BasicEffect) class.
 Use the [Effect](xref:Microsoft.Xna.Framework.Graphics.Effect) class to write a custom effect.
 The example draws aliased geometry.
 To see an example that draws smoother edges because it also applies anti-aliasing, see [Enabling Anti-aliasing (Multi-sampling)](HowTo_Enable_Anti_Aliasing.md).